 Video Stream GoStart the video streaming analysis.

-The drone tablet / controller and your analysis computer needs to be on the same WiFi network for this to work.
+The drone tablet / controller and your analysis computer need to be on the same WiFi network for this to work.
 The practical way of doing this is to turn on your phone’s hotspot and connect both your computer and your drone’s controller to the hotspot.
 This does not require mobile reception / internet reception in the field, just the WiFi hotspot connecting the two devices.

 Results and Outputs